The Reserve Nature Center

 Public is welcome to visit Tuesday through Saturday from 9 am until 4:00 pm.

 The Reserve's home is located at 108 Island Drive (State Road 300) at Cat Point in Eastpoint, Florida.
 As our guests park their vehicles and walk up to the Nature Center, they are taken along a winding path where they can read about the pine flat woods, oak hammocks, and freshwater marshes they are encountering.
-The crushed gravel pathway not only has signs that educate, but also helps with lessening our disturbance to this site by providing a firm, permeable, handicapped accessible surface.

 At one time, before settlement and fire suppression regimes, the location probably would have burned by natural fire every two to three years.
 The site would have been more open, herbaceous and grassy, with sparse trees.
 At present day, however, the site consists of pine flat woods down to the shoreline, interspersed with oak hammocks.
 To the southwest and west of the building are mixed hardwoods in a wet hammock area, including magnolia and cedar trees.
 There is also a freshwater depression marsh to the northwest corner of the site, filled with cattails and sawgrass.
 Before it was bisected by Island Drive, this freshwater area was connected to the brackish marshes filled with black needlerush (Juncus roemerianus) and smooth cordgrass (Spartina alterniflora) to the west of the road.
 To the south of the building by the shoreline there is a healthy stand of Spartina, one of the most important and dominant lower saltmarsh plants.
-To the east of the building visitors can take lunches to Millender Park, where they can enjoy views of the water and the breakwater area that has been established through volunteer and staff plantings over the last several years.
+To the east of the building visitors can take lunches to Millender Park, where they can enjoy views of the water and the breakwater area that has been established through student, volunteer, and staff efforts over the last several years.

 The facility integrates many of the popular elements of the old visitor's center with new exhibits and meeting spaces with improved technologies.
-These include the Bay Discovery room located inside the Nacture Center, the multipurpose room with seating for about a hundred people and the outside amphitheatre for larger groups.
+These include the Bay Discovery room located inside the Nature Center, the multipurpose room with seating for about a hundred people and the outside amphitheater for larger groups.
 The exhibits are meant to give visitors a sense of place and to orient them as to where they are in Florida and within the Apalachicola-Chattahoochee-Flint watershed.
 Much of the interpretation demonstrates the connectivity among habitats (River, Bay and Gulf), and suggests a continuum of habitat versus discreet, separate systems.
 One unique attribute of the visitor's center is that it highlights the long local history of the Apalachicola area and the role of Apalachicola and Eastpoint as working waterfronts.
 There are firsthand accounts of local fishermen describing their profession and how it relies on the health and productivity of Apalachicola Bay to be sustainable.

 The building is LEED (Leadership in Energy and Environmental Design) certified at the silver level, which means that many aspects of the facility are designed to be energy efficient and environmentally sensitive.
 Compact fluorescent bulbs are used throughout the facility; many of which are on motion sensors, so lights are only on when the rooms are occupied.
 The design and construction of the facility was completed with much of the property left undisturbed.
 Only a handful of small trees were removed during the construction of the facility, so there is no aspect from which the entire building can be viewed.
 The parking areas are constructed from pervious materials, allowing rainwater to permeate the ground without creating excessive runoff.
 The roof of the facility is designed to capture rainwater and funnel it into cisterns underneath the building.
 The water from these cisterns is used for flushing toilets and irrigation for landscaping.